OK, I couldn’t resist doing another 100 word story for Chuck Wendig‘s flash fiction challenge.

 So, here it is – story number two…

 She limped along, trying unsuccessfully to ignore the searing pain in her left shin.
-The blood had congealed, so she was no longer bleeding.
+The blood had coagulated, so the flow had reduced.

 She used a branch as a makeshift walking stick, leaning onto it so as not to aggravate the wound.

-The bucket she carried seemed to get progressively heavier, feeling after a time as though it were filled with boulders.
-She had twice felt as though her shoulder had dislocated.
+The bucket she carried in her calloused hand seemed to become progressively heavier, feeling now as though it were filled with boulders.
+She had twice been convinced her shoulder had dislocated.

 The merciless, relentless sun beat down on her emaciated frame, reminding her of the thirsty children awaiting her return.